williamDunn/Notes/Front End/Angular/README.md

 ---------------------------------------

+## Binding

 Angular's interpolation binding syntax, presents the component's title property value inside the HTML header tag
 <img src="interpolationBinding.PNG" height="200">

 Two-way binding
 -  [(ngModel)]
+    -  Creates a FormControl instance from a domain model and binds it to a form control element

 ----------------------------------------